AlexFox63/pop_market_test_task/README.md

 This project is a simple Flutter application that allows users to search for an address or retrieve their current location.
 This app consists of two screens:

-## Screens:
+## Screens

 1. **Search Screen:**
    - The search screen allows users to input an address and fetch autocomplete suggestions based on their input.
 The autocomplete suggestions are provided by the Google Geocoder or Places API.
    - It also includes a feature for retrieving the user's current location.
    - After selecting an address from the suggestions or clicking the "Current Location" button, users are directed to the second screen which displays the details of the selected address.

 2. **Details Screen:**
    - The details screen displays the selected address details with each address component shown in its corresponding text field.
    - This screen also includes a Google map displaying the selected location.
    - The map updates in real time if any address component is changed in the text fields.

-## Getting Started:
+## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites:
+### Prerequisites

 What things you need to install the software: